agiresearch/AIOS/README.md

 #### Use with vllm
 If you want to speed up the inference of huggingface models, you can use vllm as the backend.

+> [!NOTE]
+>
-Note(📝): It is important to note that vllm currently only supports linux and GPU-enabled environment.
+> It is important to note that vllm currently only supports linux and GPU-enabled environment.
 So if you do not have the environment, you need to choose other options.

 Considering that vllm itself does not support passing designated GPU ids, you need to either setup the environment variable,